 The book surrounds the journal with a lot of magic, consecrating it, having you alway use the same pen etc etc, but the practice in itself sounds intriguing enough that I’m going to try it.

-This is a visualisation exercise: You visualise some sort of corridor / some place with a lot of doors (settings will vary).
+This is a visualisation exercise: You visualise a corridor / place with a lot of doors (settings will vary).
 Stepping through doors gives you access to a situation in your past, which you can then re-interpret or re-shape.
 This will in turn change how you experience present and future events, since your perception is rooted in your past.
 It is not exactly used to create new memories – more to introduce a dissonance in a comfortable story you’ve told yourself, and that is keeping you back.

 So you will (after entering a meditative state and walking through one of the doors) encounter your younger self, probably in a less-than-positive situation, and interact to give advice and hugs, recontextualise, tell yourself what you needed to hear back then.
 Since you’re in control, you can (and should) decide in advance that your younger self will be receptive and open, which situation you will visit, and that the whole thing will be beneficial.